mfkiwl/gnss-integer-ambiguity/README.md

 # gnss-integer-ambiguity
-Estimation of the number of wave cycles for carrier-phase based positioning
+Estimation of position and number of wave cycles from both carrier-phase and pseudo-code samples.